 Summer is a close second to winter in terms of the raised potential for fire-damaged property.
 This is because summertime involves things like campfires, cookouts, and fireworks.

 There are many things to consider with campfire safety.
 These include keeping a fire extinguisher and shovel nearby; while you already know what to do with the former, the latter can be used to bury an outdoor campfire in the dirt.
 This effort cuts off the oxygen source that allows it to burn.
 Other to do’s would be never leaving a fire unattended, making sure that it is out completely when you do leave, and building your campfire away from flammable materials like tree branches and dry grass.

 What about cookouts?
 Many of the same rules as above apply here too.
 Additionally, we would recommend extra caution when barbecuing on a wooden deck/ terrace and avoiding the use of a grill or smoker that is designed for outdoor use for indoor cooking of any kind.

-Amateur firework usage also poses a variety of safety hazards for property managers and tenants.
+Amateur firework usage also poses a variety of safety hazards for property managers and residents.
 For this reason, we advise against using fireworks in residential areas, period.

 Fall Fire Prevention Tips

 Fall may seem like less of a fire risk, but there are definite steps that you should take to guard against complacency.
 This includes performing maintenance tasks like inspecting your property’s central heating system/ and or performing chimney sweeps.

 Central heating systems should be cleaned, inspected, and serviced by a certified HVAC (heating, venting, and air conditioning) contractor every year before winter use.